mattfreeman-london/CV/README.md

 *Customer Services Advisor*

 Helping companies book their employees on training courses, focusing on Accountancy training.
 Working under pressure taking incoming calls, as spaces would rapidly fill up.
 Managing off-the-cuff requests to adjust dates and locations, and working with repeat clients spending thousands of pounds a year.

+### Professional Actor

+After leaving University, but before getting into full-time office work I was a professional actor.
+I performed at the Edinburgh Fringe, in Theatre in Education projects and on touring theatrical productions.
+I was delighted to play the title role in Terry Pratchett's *Eric!* in York.
+I gained huge confidence in speaking in front of people, communicating, and working with children.

 ### University of Plymouth (Sept 1997 to June 2000)